Formation and fate of the born-again planetary nebula HuBi 1: Discussion

 The born-again phase is one of the most unknown phases of stellar evolution.
 Its duration seems to depend on different factors such as mixing and diffusion as discussed in \citet{MB2006}.
 However, some efforts assessing the mass lost during this phase and the velocity of the ejected H-poor material have been presented in the literature \citep[see][and references there]{Guerrero2018,Toala2021}.
 This can certainly help driving theoretical results.

 The results of our simulations for HuBi\,1 suggest that it is more accurate to assume that the H-poor material was ejected inside the old PN in an explosive event with velocities close as those currently observed.
 Run~B predicts that if this is the case, the material ejected during the VLTP in HuBi\,1 must have occurred $\sim$100~yr, which is rather consistent with the kinematical age estimated by \citet{Rechy2020}.
 Run~B also suggests that the small difference in velocity between the VLTP and the pVLTP does not allow the shell to experience the formation of hydrodynamical instabilities, in particular, Rayleigh-Taylor.
 As a result, the inner shell of HuBi\,1 appears to be a smooth shell-like structure.
-Our simulations predict that the inner shell will not develop hydrodynamic instabilities capable of disrupting it, as suggested for A\,30 and A\,78.
-Of course this outcome will change if the CSPN of HuBi\,1 evolved into an earlier [WR]-type, becoming hotter and developing a faster wind.
+Our simulations predict that the inner shell will not develop hydrodynamic instabilities capable of disrupting it.
+In contrast, the simulations presented in \citet{Fang2014} for A\,30 and A\,78 suggest that the combination of these physical processes facilitate the disruption of their dense VLTP shells.
+This simulation took into account the fast evolution of their central early-type [WC] stars, which currently exhibit stellar wind velocity of $\approx$3000~km~s$^{-1}$ and high ionizing photon fluxes.

 We have shown that the relatively low ionization photon flux of 10$^{44}$~s$^{-1}$ suggested from the stellar atmosphere modelling of the CSPN of HuBi\,1 is not able to completely ionize the born-again inner shell.
 In our simulations the H-poor ejecta has a ionization fraction close to 0.5.
 This strengthens \citet{Guerrero2018}'s suggestion that the emission from this shell must come from shock physics.
 A careful analysis of the optical emission spectrum will address this issue (Montoro-Molina et al., in preparation).